-Section 4.
-Lead Worker Pay: Employees assigned, in writing, by the division director or his/her designee to perform lead worker duties, shall be compensated at a rate which is five percent (5%) greater than their regular rate for all time so assigned, unless placed in a "lead worker" classification, in which case the wage range assigned to that classification will apply.
+Section 5.
+Lead Worker Pay: Employees assigned, in writing, by the division director or his/her designee to perform lead worker duties, shall be compensated at a rate which is five percent (5%) greater than their regular rate for all time so assigned (applied hourly or by pay periods) except that if employee is assigned to a lead worker classification, s/he will be paid consistent with the pay range assigned to that classification.